Mekanikalistik/ESP32_FlashDB/components/FlashDB/README.md

 /* --- Flash Parameters Configuration --- */
 // The flash write granularity, unit: bit.
 // This value depends on your flash chip's smallest programmable unit.
-// For ESP32, the recommended value is 8 bits (1 byte) for robust operation.
+// For ESP32 SPI flash, the recommended value is 1 bit for robust operation.
-// (e.g., 1 for NOR Flash, 8 for STM32F2/F4/ESP32)
-#define FDB_WRITE_GRAN 8
+#define FDB_WRITE_GRAN 1

 /* --- Timestamp Configuration --- */
 // Uncomment to enable 64-bit timestamps (int64_t) for TSDB.